Company logo | Codica

 See the available packages within the MailChimp B2B SaaS pricing model below:

-Freemium SaaS pricing model example by Mailchimp
+Freemium pricing strategy for SaaS by Mailchimp

 Flat pricing/subscription